 - Where an applicant is taking the EPQ alongside A-levels, the EPQ will be taken into consideration and result in lower A-level grades being required.

 - Socio-economic factors which may have impacted an applicant’s education will be taken into consideration and alternative offers may be made to these applicants.

 At least five GCSEs at grade A*-C or 9 - 4 including English and Mathematics.

 Other UK Qualifications

-6,5,5 at Higher Level including Mathematics, with a total of 32 points
+6,5,5 at Higher Level including Mathematics at Higher Level, with a minimum of 32 points overall

 |BTEC Extended Diploma

 Distinction, Distinction, Distinction in an Engineering Extended Diploma with Distinctions in all Mathematics modules.

 Distinction, Distinction plus A-level grade A in Mathematics